-Engineering charge transfer by tethering halogens onto covalent organic framework for photocatalytic sacrificial hydrogen evolution
+Engineering charge transfer by tethering halogens to covalent organic frameworks for photocatalytic sacrificial hydrogen evolution

 Abstract

-Covalent organic frameworks (COFs) are promising versatile organic semiconductors for the photocatalytic hydrogen evolution reaction (HER), but usually rely on the utilization of expensive Pt species as the co-catalyst and exhibit inferior activity in seawater relative to pure water.
-Herein, different halogen atoms (F, Cl, and Br) were integrated into the COFs framework to optimize the photochemical properties, carrier thermodynamics, and kinetics.
-The Cl-containing COF TpPaCl achieved the effective co-catalyst-free HER performance under visible light irradiation, resulting in a high HER rate of 16.3 mmol g-1 h-1 in artificial seawater (11.5 mmol g-1 h-1 in real seawater), outperforming that in pure water.
-The remarkable performance comes from the fine and efficient adjusting of the local environment of the COF framework by the electronegative halogen atoms.
-Theoretical calculation and soft X-ray absorption spectroscopy (XAS) indicated that the carbon atoms adjacent to the halogen group exhibited strong interaction towards the key intermediate (H*) in the HER process and served as the photoactive H2 evolution sites.
-The strong polarization derived from the halogen also greatly improves the formation of the long-live electron and accelerates the successive charge transfer.
+Covalent organic frameworks (COFs) are promising versatile organic semiconductors for the photocatalytic hydrogen evolution reaction (HER) but usually rely on the utilization of expensive Pt species as the co-catalyst and exhibit inferior activity in seawater relative to that in pure water.
+Herein, different halogen atoms (F, Cl, and Br) were integrated into a COF to optimize the photochemical properties, carrier thermodynamics, and kinetics.
+The Cl-containing COF TpPaCl exhibited effective co-catalyst-free HER performance under visible light irradiation, with a high HER rate of 16.3 mmol g−1 h−1 in artificial seawater (11.5 mmol g−1 h−1 in real seawater), outperforming that in pure water.
+The remarkable performance came from the fine and efficient adjustment of the local environment of the COF by the electronegative halogen atoms.
+Theoretical calculations and soft X-ray absorption spectroscopy (XAS) indicated that the carbon atoms adjacent to the halogen group exhibited strong interaction towards the key intermediate (H*) in the HER process and served as photoactive H2 evolution sites.
+The strong polarization derived from the halogen also greatly improved the formation of long-life electrons and accelerated the successive charge transfer.
 The kinetics were enhanced after salt adsorption in seawater, contributing to the superior HER rate in seawater.

 Supplementary files